PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Introduction

-Unlike classical linear images, panoramic contents often suffer from severe distortions due to the equirectangular projection of spherical cameras~\cite{artizzu2021omniflownet}.
+Unlike classical linear images, panoramic contents often suffer from severe distortions due to the equirectangular projection (ERP) of spherical cameras~\cite{artizzu2021omniflownet}.
 An object will deform to varying degrees at different latitudes in panoramic images, making flow estimation more difficult between the target image and the attended image.
 Another critical issue lies in the cyclicity of spherical boundaries, which means there is more than one path from the source point to the target point, and usually there is one shorter and one longer path~\cite{yuan2021360}.
 The two routes together form a great circle on the sphere.
 In other words, the geometric meanings of the two routes are equivalent.
 However, traditional learning-based models cannot track pixels moving outside the image boundary, and therefore have no choice but to infer the harder long-distance motion vector, leading to less satisfactory estimation.

 To tackle these issues, we introduce a new panoramic flow estimation framework——\textsc{PanoFlow}, to directly estimate dense flow field from panoramic images.
-PanoFlow is based on state-of-the-art optical flow networks~\cite{teed2020raft,shi2022csflow} and adapted for panoramic optical flow tasks.
-We present the first, to the authors' best knowledge, a \emph{Flow Distortion Augmentation (FDA)} method, that is built on the insight of the distortion induced by equirectangular projection, to enhance robustness against deformations in panoramic images.
+We implement PanoFlow on two different state-of-the-art optical flow networks~\cite{teed2020raft,shi2022csflow} to verify the generality of the proposed framework.
+We present the first, to the authors' best knowledge, a \emph{Flow Distortion Augmentation (FDA)} method, that is built on the insight of the distortion induced by ERP, to enhance robustness against deformations in panoramic images.
 While distortion augmentation is used in panoramic scene parsing~\cite{yang2019pass,yang2020ds}, it has not been investigated in optical flow estimation, as optical flow is a 2D vector, which incurs further challenges.
+Unlike traditional geometric augmentation methods that deal with constant properties, distortion augmentation of optical flow is non-trivial, which has to consider the variation of optical flow because the initial and terminal points of the flow would be distorted to different extent.
 By projecting participating images (attended- and target images) and flow ground truth onto the distortion field, we improve the model's ability to generalize to deformed regions.
-From another distortion-adaptive perspective, we further propose to address the distortion by replacing the first layer of the encoder with a deformable convolution layer~\cite{dai2017deformable}.
-The proposed FDA and the deformable convolution empower the model to handle characteristic panoramic image distortions and robustify flow estimation.
-As a novel data augmentation method, FDA is a plug-and-play module for any learning-based optical flow network.